nfstream/nfstream.github.io/docs/community.md

 ## Support Us

-Thank you for using nfstream!
+Thank you for using NFStream!
 If you'd like to support us you can do it in various ways:

 - <script async defer src="https://buttons.github.io/buttons.js"></script><a class="github-button" href="https://github.com/aouinizied/nfstream" data-icon="octicon-star" data-show-count="true" aria-label="Star aouinizied/nfstream on GitHub">Star</a> Give us a star on GitHub.
 - <script async defer src="https://buttons.github.io/buttons.js"></script><a class="github-button" href="https://github.com/sponsors/aouinizied" data-icon="octicon-heart" aria-label="Sponsor @aouinizied on GitHub">Sponsor</a> Become a Sponsor.
-- Spread the word about nfstream in the social media, articles, web-sites or anywhere you can.
+- Spread the word about NFStream in the social media, articles, web-sites or anywhere you can.

 ## Contribute

-Thank you for your interest in contributing to nfstream!
+Thank you for your interest in contributing to NFStream!
 There are multiple ways and places you can contribute, and we're here to help facilitate that.

 ### Report an issue

-If you have found an issue in nfstream please don't hesitate to reach out.
+If you have found an issue in NFStream please don't hesitate to reach out.
 The best way to open an issue is through the [GitHub page](https://github.com/aouinizied/nfstream/issues) but you can also report issues by email or in the Gitter channel.

 When filing your issue please make sure you provide a reproducible test case.
 Please also provide as much information about your environment as possible.
 We never know what information will be pertinent when trying narrow down the issue.
 Please include at least the following information: